 The nail bed receives its blood supply from the two terminal branches of the volar digital artery, which communicate to form blood sinuses.
 Venous drainage begins at the proximal portion of the nail bed and the skin proximal to the nail fold.4

 Force applied to the tip of the finger or toe disrupts the vascular structures in the nail bed.
 Trauma causes the capillaries of the nail bed to be compressed between the nail and the distal phalanx.
 Blood collects between the nail bed and the nail, forming a subungual hematoma (Figure 102-2).
 The patient's pain is directly related to the injury itself and the increased pressure from the hematoma.
-The hematoma appears as a black-and-blue or ...
+The hematoma appears as a black-and-blue or black-and-purple area ...